 Milk kefir has a broader range of lactobacillus community in it than water kefir (30-50 strains rather than 10-15).
 It has less risk of exploding because less carbon dioxide is produced and my experience so far suggests that the improvements in my gut has come more from milk kefir than water kefir.
 Assuming you aren’t intolerant to milk of course.
 It is a bit of an acquired taste.
 It looks gross but basically just tastes like fizzy yoghurt.

 The grains are made of bacteria and yeasts and they digest the lactose in the milk, breed and populate the milk.
 This makes the milk more easily absorbable but also means you can take on a load of beneficial lactobacillus bacteria when drinking it.
 And it is an entirely natural community, not a few species manipulated in a lab.
+The microbial action in milk kefir is an anaerobic process, but the milk creates a sufficient barrier to air so you don’t need to worry about keeping the grains submerged.
+I do close the lid on my milk kefir kilner jars too – mainly to keep flies or other things finding their way in there.

 Equipment I use